KDE/kdesrc-build/README.md

 # kdesrc-build

-This script is intended to help streamline the process of setting up and maintaining a KDE development environment for contributors to KDE community software.
+This script streamlines the process of setting up and maintaining a development environment for KDE software.

 It does this by automating the process of downloading source code from the KDE source code repositories, building that source code, and installing it